ABeeinSpace/ADS-Report/ADS Report Draft.md

 Detection engineers may clean up from validating the detection against their environment by doing the following steps:

 On the test system:
-1. Disable the sys-temd-agent.service using `systemctl`
+1. Disable the sys-temd-agent.service using `systemctl`.
-2. Remove the sys-temd-agent.service file from the filesystem
+2. Remove the sys-temd-agent.service file from the filesystem.
 3. Execute `systemctl daemon-reload` to tell systemd that the services defined on the system have changed.
 4. If it was set up for this test, remove the Splunk Universal Forwarder from the system (Using the RPM package, it will be installed in the `/opt/splunkforwarder` directory by default).

 On the Splunk instance:
-1. Remove any alerts defined in the Search and Reporting app
+1. Remove any alerts defined in the Search and Reporting app.
-2. If it was set up specifically for this test, remove the receiving rule from Settings > Forwarding and receiving > Configure receiving
+2. If it was set up specifically for this test, remove the receiving rule from Settings > Forwarding and receiving > Configure receiving.
 3. If a separate index was used for this test, remove the index from your Splunk Enterprise or Splunk Cloud environment.

 ## Priority